ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/payment_script.md

 Notice the **ScriptPubKey** contains the hash of the public key?
 We will not go into the details yet, but note that the **ScriptPubKey** appears to have nothing to do with the Bitcoin Address, but it does show the hash of the public key.

-Bitcoin Addresses are composed of a network identifier and the hash of a public key.
+Bitcoin Addresses are composed of a version byte which identify the network where to use the address and the hash of a public key.
 So we can go backward and generate a bitcoin address from the **ScriptPubKey** and the network identifier.

 ```cs
 var paymentScript = publicKeyHash.ScriptPubKey;